roadwarriorslive/Pipulate/README.rst

-and help me reposition SEO somewhere more than the gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— the **Datamaster** with a Python/Pandas industry-standard skill-set has vast room for creative expression and insight.
+and help me reposition SEO somewhere more than the gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— the **Datamaster** with a Python/Pandas industry-standard skill-set has vast room for creative expression and career-path flexibility (hedging your bet on SEO).
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to jump with me onto the following surprisingly fun bandwagons:

 - **Python** - programming for humans
 - **Jupyter Notebook** - programming for even more humans